pekkaan/pythonOCR/README.md

 import pythonocr
 ```

-Alternatively, 'pythonocr.py' module can be located in a subdirectory under the project directory.
+Alternatively, 'pythonocr.py' module can be in a subdirectory under the project directory.
 Importing 'pythonocr.py' from a relative subdirectory (<folder>) to your code is done as follows:

 ```
 from <folder> import pythonocr